UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 2. Check `slurm-xxx.out` file created in your `proj` folder.
 This contains a progress bar for each file that you sent for transcribing/translating.

-### Step 4: Data transfer from project to local
+### Step 4: Data transfer from project to local computer

 1. Transfer your output results from `proj` folder to `wharf`.

-2. Use an SFTP client (WinSCP/FileZilla or through terminal) like you did in Step 1.
+2. Use WinSCP/FileZilla like you did in [Step 1](#step-1-data-transfer-from-local-computer-to-project).

 ### Output files